Save Our magnificant Swans on Lake Mallalieu

 Lake Mallalieu is a public body of water.

 The Lake Mallalieu Association (LMA) is a “qualified lake association” under Wis.
 Stat. section 281.68(3m).
-This state law directs that any person who owns property or resides within one mile of Lake Mallalieu may become an LMA Member by paying the annual membership fee.
+This state law directs that any person who owns property or resides within one mile of Lake Mallalieu may become an LMA Member by paying an annual membership fee that may not exceed $50.

-Join the LMA by going to the LMA website's "Annual Dues" page and clicking the PayPal button.
+Join the LMA by going to the LMA website's "Annual Dues" page and clicking the PayPal button, or mail your check to the LMA.

 Read the "2022 Lake Mallalieu Lake Management Plan" at the LMA's website.